How to Paint Laminate Floors: Skip the $3K Bill and DIY It Right

 Replacing the Floor vs. Repainting: Which Is Better?

-Like we said at the very start of the article, you have two choices when your laminate floors begin to show its age.
-You can either replace the old boards with new one, or you can repaint.
-And like we said, most people will prefer the latter simply because it’s much cheaper to repaint than to replace.
+Like we said at the start, you have two options when your laminate floors begin showing their age.
+You can either replace the old boards with new ones, or you can repaint.
+Most people prefer the latter simply because it's far cheaper to repaint than replace.

-Nevertheless, it’s not as clear-cut as it seems.
+That said, it's not as clear-cut as it seems.
 There are pros and cons to both approaches.
-Here’s the brief rundown.
+Here's the quick rundown.

 Cost

-If your floors are very run down and have many dents, cracks, even potholes then maybe it’s time for a full refurbishment with new boards.
+If your floors are seriously run down with extensive dents, cracks, or even holes, it might be time for a full replacement with new boards.

-On the other hand, if the floor still looks pretty good with only a few tiny nicks here and there, repaint will be best.
+On the other hand, if the floor still looks decent with just a few minor nicks here and there, repainting is your best bet.

 Possibility of a Restyle

-For example, if you’re hoping to transform your house into a rustic-looking space, you can repaint the laminate floors with a distressed finish.
-It gives the floor an artificial worn-out, historical feel for cheap.
-Similar distressed-finished boards, if purchased and installed by professionals, are going to cost you a lot.
+For example, if you're hoping to transform your house into a rustic-looking space, you can repaint the laminate floors with a distressed finish.
+It gives the floor an artificial worn-out, historical vibe for cheap.
+Similar distressed-finish boards, if purchased and professionally installed, will cost you significantly more.

-You may also recolor the boards, too.
-Fancy yourself a dark-tone, elegant wood floor?
+You can also recolor the boards.
+Want a dark-toned, elegant wood floor?
 Repaint the boards with ebony or dark oak paint.
-Want to brighten up?
-There’s no shortage of light-tone paints out there for you to try!
+Looking to brighten things up?
+There's no shortage of light-toned paints out there to try!

 Environmental Friendliness

-Recycling old boards are better for the environment.
-By repainting, your current floorboards (if they are still serviceable) will be given a new lease of life and may continue to be used for a few more years.
+Recycling old boards is better for the environment.
+By repainting, your current floorboards (if they're still serviceable) get a new lease on life and can continue being used for several more years.

-Inspect the state of your floor carefully to see if they should be replaced.
-If you feel like they’re still good for use, repainting is more economical and better for the environment!
+Inspect the condition of your floor carefully to determine if replacement is necessary.
+If they're still in good shape, repainting is more economical and environmentally friendly!

 Can You Paint Laminate Floors?
 How Hard Is It to Repaint a Laminate Floor?

-A common question we were asked is “Can you paint laminate flooring?”
+A common question we get is "Can you paint laminate flooring?"

-You can absolutely paint laminate floors… but some skills are required.
+You absolutely can paint laminate floors… but some skill is required.

-If you haven’t handled a brush or power tools before, we highly recommend that you hire a professional to do it for you, instead.
+If you haven't handled a brush or power tools before, we highly recommend hiring a professional instead.

-The chance of messing up is quite high and can cause even more expensive damages.
-Additionally, there’s a chance that you may injure yourself while handling power tools if you don’t know what you’re doing.
+The chance of messing up is quite high and could cause even more expensive damage.
+Additionally, you risk injury while handling power tools if you don't know what you're doing.

-Got the skills down?
-Next, you’ll need the time.
-Like any painting project, the primer and paint don’t just settle immediately.
+Got the skills?
+Great.
+Next, you'll need time.
+Like any painting project, the primer and paint don't settle immediately.
 They need hours to cure.

-Last but not least, the clean-up afterward is going to be hard.
-The sanding machine is going to produce a lot of dust and debris.
+Last but not least, cleanup afterward is going to be tough.
+The sanding machine will produce plenty of dust and debris.
 The paint will fill your house with chemical odors.
-These can be dangerous if there’s anyone in your home who is asthmatic or has respiratory issues.
-Take special care and clean up thoroughly, if that’s the case.
+These can be dangerous if anyone in your home has asthma or respiratory issues.
+Take special care and clean thoroughly if that's the case.

 How to Paint Laminate Floors - Detailed Guide